 2 Red Rock Country and Zion National Park

 Leave the bright lights of Las Vegas behind and venture into the

 canyonlands and red rocks of southern Utah.
 Come to awe-inspiring Zion National Park, where the Virgin River has cut a dramatic rugged gorge through multi-hued sandstone, shale and limestone.
 Towering rock walls surround you as you tour this natural wonder aboard an open-air sightseeing tram.

 Feel free to hop-off and hop-on as you make your way through the canyon.
 Be sure to leave time for

 exploring and shopping in picturesque Springdale.
 Meals: B, D

 3 Bryce Canyon National Park

 Begin the day with a drive to the famed “Pink Cliffs” of Bryce Canyon National Park.
 Follow the Rim Drive to view the vividly-colored, fantastic rock formations approximating castles, temples and even whole cities sculptured in stone!
-Bryce’s endless concentration of “Hoodoos” – irregular columns of rock, is the largest collection in the world.
+Bryce’s endless concentration of “Hoodoos”.
 Then, continue to Moab located at the heart of canyon country.

 Meals: B, L

 4 Arches National Park & Board the Rocky Mountaineer